jjb023/AI-Golf/README.md

 - **Evaluating**: a baseline might be a very simple machine learning system, such as linear regression/classification, or the first simplest network you tried.

 ## Questions for TA
+To Email:
+- Table of parameters in the appendix

 - Ask about appendix - graphs, can we reference make sure everything is in the report, appendix can be used but just for extras
 - What results should we show? how should we show them